You can roughly divide all capacitors into four groups: film, ceramic, electrolytic, and miscellaneous.

 Carey Holzman of Computer Performance Specialists (Phoenix, AZ) For pictures of "exploded" capacitors on the Leaky

 Eichhoff Electronics: For pictures of line-filter capacitors and the line-filter modules they are used in.

 https://duckduckgo.com/ And another.
 In some ways I consider it the best of the three.
 I find things there I don't elsewhere.

 Google Scholar The best source of research documents of all kinds.
-Most sources charge $40 per full-text article, but
+Most sources charge up to $40 per full-text article, but

 Scholar directs you to free sources if available.
-I'm not paying $40 when this site makes me no money.
+I'm not paying $40 for anything when this site makes me no money.